 - In the fall of 2016-17, Arab speaking students and Pacific Islanders were the lowest performing student groups in OUSD on the Scholastic Reading Inventory with 73% and 65% of the populations, respectively, reading multiple years below grade level.

 - At the end of 2016-17, 66% of Arabic speaking students were not on track to graduate.

 - At the end of 2016-17, 75% of Cambodian students and 91% of Arabic speaking students did not meet the state standard on the SBAC Math test.

 - 44% of Pacific Islander students are chronically absent from school and at risk of chronic absence in OUSD, and only 37% of Pacific Islander students completed their A-G college and graduation requirements in 2015-16.

 - According to a recent student survey conducted by AYPAL, 58% of Asian and Pacific Islander students do not feel safe while they are at school.
 Arabic and Cambodian language students report the highest levels of bullying at 67% and 63% respectively.

 OUR DIVERSE COMMUNITIES

-There are roughly 6,000 Asian Pacific Islander students in OUSD schools, plus thousands more in public charter schools.
-There are over 45 ethnicities and languages spanning the Asian and Pacific Island diaspora represented in Oakland schools, and we celebrate our unique histories and celebrate our diversity while uniting and coming together in our common experiences, values, needs to advocate for better policies, services, and institutions that reflect and serve our youth and families.
+There are roughly 6,000 Asian, Pacific Islander and Arab American students in OUSD schools, plus thousands more in public charter schools.
+There are over 45 ethnicities and languages spanning the Asian, Pacific Island and Arab diasporas represented in Oakland schools, and we celebrate our unique histories and celebrate our diversity while uniting and coming together in our common experiences, values, needs to advocate for better policies, services, and institutions that reflect and serve our youth and families.
 Our work to better capture and disaggregate API student data in OUSD systems, and to advocate for improved measurements at the state and federal levels, will help us more accurately understand the various needs and opportunity gaps to design targeted strategies to reach equity.